23-Year-Old Mayor Whines About ‘Woke’ Effort to Topple His Trumpy Takeover

 “And both of those things never happened,” he told Whitmer, alleging that Proctor has “teamed up with these Democrats” to expel him.
 “And he is upset with me.”

 Proctor grew up in Goddard and relinquished his seat on the city council last year when he moved to another town nearby.
-He told The Daily Beast that Larkin’s claims are nothing short of “absurd.”
+He told The Daily Beast that Larkin’s claims are nothing short of “absurd,” emphasizing that he never had any interest in running for the statehouse.

 “He’s trying to say I’m just butt-hurt and the rest are liberals in sheep’s clothing that I’m harnessing for ill will,” Proctor said Wednesday, noting that one of the people quietly helping out in the recall bid previously served in a Republican leadership position.